📚 All Articles

 How to Brush Your Dog's Teeth — The 5-Day Training Plan That Works

 Day 1 takes 30 seconds.
 By Day 5, most dogs accept a full brush.
-This method works even for dogs who have resisted brushing for years — we tested it.
+This method works even for dogs who have resisted brushing for years.

 How-To Guide